 Book order form

 A secretary discovers a hidden camera at work.
 A five-star general experiences theft of identity.
 A doctor is traumatized when his own diagnosis of HIV infection is gossiped around town.
 These and 500 other stories are recounted in this awesome collection of real-life horror stories.
 Each story includes the identity of the person involved and the source for the story, arranged by category.
 This collection is intended for journalists, researchers, public advocates, lawyers, and others who need real-life examples to bolster their arguments.
 Also a fine place to find legal citations and names of attorneys who handle privacy cases.
-Constantly updated.
+Last updated in 2004.
 (ISBN 0-930072-15-9, new 13-digit ISBN, 9780930072155)

 $17.50 plus $4 postage fee.